Golden share

-In business and finance, a golden share is a nominal share which is able to outvote all other shares in certain specified circumstances, often held by a government organization, in a government company undergoing the process of privatization and transformation into a stock-company.
+In business and finance, a golden share is a type of share of stock that lets its owner outvote all other shareholders in certain circumstances.
+Golden shares often belong to the government when a government-owned company is undergoing the process of privatization and transformation into a stock-company.

 Purpose

-This share gives the government organization, or other shareholder, the right of decisive vote, thus to vote all other shares, in a shareholder meeting.
-Usually this will be implemented through clauses in a company's articles of association, and will be designed to prevent stakebuilding above a certain percentage ownership level, or to give a government, or other shareholder, veto powers over any major corporate action, such as the sale of a major asset or subsidiary or of the company as a whole.
+This share gives the government organization, or other shareholder, the right of decisive vote in a shareholder meeting.
+Usually this will be implemented through clauses in a company's articles of association, and will be designed to prevent stake-building above a certain percentage ownership level, or to give a government, or other shareholder, veto powers over any major corporate action, such as the sale of a major asset or subsidiary or of the company as a whole.

-In the context of government-owned golden shares, this share is often retained only for some defined period of time to allow a newly privatised company to become accustomed to operating in a public environment, unless ownership of the organisation concerned is deemed to be of ongoing importance to national interests, for example for reasons of national security.
+In the context of government-owned golden shares, this share is usually reserved for companies whose business is deemed to be of ongoing importance to national interests, for example for reasons of national security.